 Some televisions have a preset option to enhance the dialogue, which may be exactly what you’re looking for.
 Go through your settings and try to find anywhere you can turn up the dialogue audio and turn down the background noise.
 If your TV doesn’t have this option pre-set, try doing it manually.
 Turn up the mid and upper range frequencies, and turn down the bass.

 Either in addition to or instead of adjusting your audio, there are always closed captions to consider.
 Your TV should have the option of fairly good closed captions, and especially when it comes to streaming services, these captions have become very accurate and helpful in recent years.

 But if you still really want to hear the dialogue, look into some wireless headphones, or consider a more surround-sound speaker system.
 Bringing the audio output closer to you can help you hear and understand it.
 Just be sure that if you’re using headphones, you don’t turn up the volume too loud so that it can further damage your hearing.

 When trying to understand what’s being said on your TV, turning it up to max volume doesn’t always help you.
 This may make it even harder to distinguish dialogue from background noise.
 Try several different technological adjustments, and also try to limit other noises around your home.
 This way you can focus on understanding the conversations, and not try to comprehend several different types of sound at once.

 Things Are Changing

-The silver lining to this situation is that new hearing aids have the ability to connect directly to TV through Bluetooth.
+The silver lining to this situation is that new hearing aids have the ability to connect directly to the TV through Bluetooth.
 And as the baby-boomers age and control more and more discriminatory spending there is more hope on the hearing front.

-Turn your hearing aids into wireless stereo headphones so you can enjoy your favorite programs at the volume you choose.
+Turn your hearing aids into wireless stereo headphones so you can enjoy your favourite programs at the volume you choose.
 The TV Adapter connects to almost any audio device using the cables provided.
 Stereo sound from the TV streams directly to your hearing aids from a range of up to 45 feet.